 Oliver Ames was an investor in railroads, banks, and manufacturing companies, and served as Lt.
 Governor of Massachusetts from 1882 to 1885 and as Governor in 1886 and 1887.
 Some sources indicate that he was President of the Union Pacific Railroad (which the Ames family was instrumental in forming).
 In fact, that was his uncle, Oliver Ames, Jr. (1807-1877), son of Oliver Ames.

-In May of 1926, the National Casket Company purchased 355 Commonwealth from Oliver Ames.
 In July of 1926, it applied for (and subsequently received) permission to convert the property from a single-family dwelling into showrooms on the lower floors and offices on the upper floors.
 At the same time, it added a new entrance at 60 Massachusetts Avenue.
 The remodeling was designed by architects Chapman and Frazer.
-Plans for the remodeling — including floor plans and partial elevations — are included in the City of Boston Blueprints Collection in the Boston Public Library’s Arts Department (reference BIN P-21).
+Plans for the remodeling — including floor plans and partial elevations — are included in the City of Boston Blueprints Collection in the Boston City Archives (reference BIN P-21).

 On January 10, 1929, 355 Commonwealth was damaged by a fire in the basement which caused smoke damage throughout the building.

 On December 30, 1980, 355 Commonwealth was purchased from the Walco National Corporation (successor to the National Casket Co.) by David H. Thorne and Paul A. Faraca, trustees of the Governor Ames Mansion Realty Trust.

 In March of 1981, they applied for (and subsequently received) permission to remodel the property and change its use into business offices.